 - Completion of an officially recognized home-schooling program

-Courses in our Wind Technician training program, which is coming to UTI, include relevant, real-world training with a curriculum developed hand-in-hand with employers.1 Some of the courses that students will take, along with their descriptions, are listed below (course titles and descriptions are subject to change).
+Courses in UTI's Wind Turbine Technician training program include relevant, real-world training with a curriculum developed hand-in-hand with employers.1 Some of the courses that students will take, along with their descriptions, are listed below (course titles and descriptions are subject to change).

 This course reviews the history of the power technology industry through present day and the common terminology and definitions used in the industry.
 This introductory class will alert students to the many hazards encountered in the production and use of high- and low-voltage electrical equipment.
 Other topics explored in this class will be related to: